nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 You should also have a wallet for the Solana devnet with a few devnet SOL to play with, and this guide will assume that the key file lives at `~/.config/solana/devnet.json` as in the Getting Started guide.
 If your key lives elsewhere, make sure to update the example commands with the correct location.

-If everything is installed correctly, you should be able to run the following command to get some help text from the cli tool:
+If everything is installed correctly, you should be able to run the following command to get some help text from the CLI tool:

 ```bash
 ts-node ~/metaplex/js/packages/cli/src/candy-machine-v2-cli.ts --help